 Any exercise you do fit in is best topped off with a bowl of Rocky Mountain buffalo chili from the hotel's Grill & Vine restaurant or a craft cocktail in the Westin's Mad-Men-sleek lobby bar.Continue to 5 of 11 below.

 05 of 11

 The porcupine spine art installment hanging from the ceiling of this Johannesburg hotel's Quills restaurant assures transferring travelers that they've landed in the right place.
 The restaurant offers a taste of local South African produce, including bushmeat, and celebrated local wines and beers, and the hotel's Camelot Spa hosts an indoor heated pool with Johannesburg views.
 The hotel's rooms and suites are the perfect place to fight jet-lag – plush beds are surrounded by African-inspired decor, soundproof windows and blackout curtains.Continue to 6 of 11 below.

 06 of 11

 Grand Hyatt Dallas Fort Worth, Texas

 Even if you don't need to stay overnight, it's worth checking into one of the Grand Hyatt DFW's Day Use Rooms for access to the hotel's chlorine-free swimming pool, pillow-top beds, granite bathrooms and runway views.
-Don't get up to crank that AC—a bedside control panel dims the lights, closes the window shades and adjusts the thermostat with the touch of a finger.
+Don't get up to crank that AC—a bedside control panel dims the lights, closes the window shades, and adjusts the thermostat with the touch of a finger.
 The hotel offers a terminal re-entry program through which guests can enter the airport without flying to access shops and restaurants.
-But the airport's only sushi bar is in the Grand Hyatt itself, accompanied by the Grand Met restaurant with a 972-bottle Wine Wall—the perfect background for selfies served over locally sourced produce.Continue to 7 of 11 below.
+In addition, the airport's only sushi bar is in the Grand Hyatt itself, accompanied by the Grand Met restaurant with a 972-bottle Wine Wall—the perfect background for selfies taken with locally-sourced produce.Continue to 7 of 11 below.

 07 of 11